Hology

 Arrays

-Arrays are especially useful when passing in data to a shader as a uniform and this is currently the only way to create arrays unless you create your own node that outputs an array. .
+Arrays are especially useful when passing in data to a shader as a uniform and this is currently the only way to create arrays unless you create your own node that outputs an array.
+See the how pass in an array of uniforms.

 Using arrays